Oskar-Ciebien/Emerging-Technologies-Project/README.md

 ### Module Content
 I heavily relied on the module content that was published throughout the semester.
-- Dr. Ian McLoughlin at Galway-Mayo Institute of Technology
+- Dr. Ian McLoughlin Lecturer at Galway-Mayo Institute of Technology

 <br>